angelarivera/CHI_BEWD1/Week4/Lesson2/Homework/colin-final-project.md

 #DESCRIPTION

-https://sockets.io, a bandcamp for front-end developers.
+https://datadock.io, a bandcamp for front-end developers.

-A front-end interface like Google, where you enter a URL and the site analyzes it for all web technologies being used.
+DataDock has a front-end interface like Google, where you enter a URL and the site analyzes it for all web technologies being used.
 This can be accomplished using a Ruby gem WAPPALYZER.

 Home page has open access to everyone and lets you analyze any site.
 After analyzing and giving you site info, you get a prompt to create an account to start sharing with others.